I often get asked by several people how I manage my full-time job, masters in mechanical engineering, blogging and personal life.

 My dad is an Engineer (Electrical Engineer to be specific) and my mom works at one of the Fortune 500 companies (involves a lot of ‘business’).
 Ever since I was a child, I was more inclined towards what dad was doing – even if it was just hammering a nail on the wall or mending some lights.
 I loved to draw and paint too.
 I wouldn’t be an adolescent/teenager who’d sit and watch TV, I would instead pick up scrap materials or plaster of Paris and create sculptures, houses, little figurines, 3D cards, face paint, charcoal paint, do nail art and so much more.

 With age, my interest in objects, broken items, and scrap materials started to grow (lol).
 I also always found myself watching ‘How it’s made’ and to conclude, simply loved science or the art of creation.
-Along with this, I was the volleyball team caption of my school team, learning Karate (I’m now a black belt) and doing my Trinity Examination in Music.
+Along with this, I was the volleyball team captain of my school team, learning Karate (I’m now a black belt) and doing my Trinity Examination in Music.

 The biggest decision I had to take was right before I stepped into college.
 Should I take mechanical or architectural engineering?
 After a lot of research, I figured Mechanical Engineering was the best field for me since it touches all types of engineering.
 After I graduated, I actually ended up working at one of the Top 20 MEP Engineering Companies in the Middle East (and guess what, I was doing what an architectural AND mechanical engineer does 🙂 )